Skip to content

 CircuitBreaker

-CircuitBreaker(*, name, config=None, clock=None, classifier=None, listener=None)
+CircuitBreaker(*, name, config=None, clock=None, initial_state=State.CLOSED,

 A named breaker for sync and async callables.